 San Francisco State University is a public, state college in the city of San Francisco, California.
 SF State was founded in 1899.
 The college enrolls around 27,075 students a year, including 24,025 undergrads.

 It is moderately difficult to get into SF State.
 In 2022, SF State accepted 84% of applicants.
 In 2022, 31,430 students applied to SF State and 26,431 were admitted.

 |Early Action Acceptance Rate||EA not offered|

-SF State is located in the urban setting of San Francisco, California.
+San Francisco State University is locatedin the city of San Francisco, California,.

-If you want to see SF State for yourself, plan a visit.
+If you are interested in seeing SF State for yourself, plan a visit.
 The best way to reach campus is to take Highway 280 to San Francisco, or book a flight to the nearest airport, San Francisco International.

-You can also take a virtual campus tour to get a sense of what SF State and San Francisco are like without leaving home.
+You can also take a virtual campus tour to get a sense of what San Francisco State University and San Francisco are like without leaving home.

 First-Year Applications are Due

 The deadline for Fall first-year applications to SF State is Nov 30.

 The deadline for Fall transfer applications to SF State is Nov 30.